Meilland International SA: History

 After Francis's early death in 1958, Louisette continued to breed roses, introducing many awarding winning new varieties.
 The new company, Meilland-Richardier grew into Meilland International (AKA House of Meilland), and is located in Le Luc en Provence, France.
 Francis and Louisette's children, Alain and Michelle, were both successful rose breeders and took over management of the company when Louisette retired.
 In 1978, Jacques Mouchotte was promoted to Director of Research of the company's rose breeding program.
 He developed a large number of new rose cultivars during his years at Meilland International.

 Some of his most popular rose varieties are 'Bonica 82', 'Debut', 'Carefree Wonder', 'Black Baccara' and 'Carefree Delight'.
 Meilland International continues to be 100% family owned and managed.

 House of Meilland

-Meilland Richardier grew into the large international rose growing business, the House of Meilland, also known as Meilland International.
-The company's headquarters are located in Le Luc en Provence, France.
+Meilland Richardier grew into a large international rose-growing business, the House of Meilland, also known as Meilland International.
+The company's headquarters are in Luc en Provence, France.
 The company is owned entirely by the Meilland and Richardier families.
-The House of Meilland, has three divisions: Meilland International, which creates new rose varieties; Meilland Richardier, which grows and sells commercial roses worldwide; and Selection New Plant (SNP), which finds and acquires innovative varieties of ornamental plants.
+The House of Meilland has three divisions: Meilland International, which creates new rose varieties; Meilland Richardier, which grows and sells commercial roses worldwide; and Selection New Plant (SNP), which finds and acquires innovative varieties of ornamental plants.

-The company employs over 800 people worldwide and owns rose trial gardens and test stations in France, the U.S. and Germany.
+The company employs over 800 people worldwide and owns rose trial gardens and test stations in France, the U.S., and Germany.
 Meilland International sells over 12 million rose plants each year.
 The company is managed by Alain Meilland and Michell Richardier Meilland, who are also rose breeders for Meilland International.
 The company's rose breeding program has been led by Jacques Mouchotte since 1978.